 Ultimately, business owners have different payment needs, budgets and levels of technical skill.
 You might want a solution that’s easy to use, convenient or with faster payouts.
 In any case, let’s explore the best Stripe alternatives for Australian merchants.

-1. Square: the perfect fit for small businesses
+1. Square: perfect fit for small businesses

-Regarding intuitiveness, Square boasts an exceptionally easy-to-follow design that can be used by even the most technophobic business owner without any hassle.
+Square boasts an exceptionally easy-to-follow design that can be used by even the most technophobic business owner.
+If that’s not enough, the platform integrates with other popular ecommerce software, like GoDaddy or WooCommerce.

 Unlike a few other options on this list, there’s no need to worry about complicated pricing structures either.
 Square keeps everything simple with a flat rate for all of their online card transactions (2.2%), meaning international or low-value payments are still cost-effective.
 This essentially makes it the one-size-fits-all of payment processing.